 Installation should be in accordance with the National Electrical Code and consistent with sound local practices.
+Coupling guards and belt enclosures should be

-Coupling guards should be installed as needed to protect against accidental contact with moving parts.
-Machines accessible to personnel should be further guarded by screening, guardrails or other suitable enclosure to prevent anyone from coming into contact with the equipment.
+Warning and belt enclosures should be installed as needed to protect against accidental contact with moving parts.
+Machines accessible to personnel should be further guarded by screening, guard rails or other suitable enclosure to prevent anyone from coming into contact with the equipment.
 This is especially important for motors that are remotely or automatically controlled or have automatic re-setting overload relays, since such motors may start unexpectedly.
-Failure to observe these precautions may result in injury of death to personnel.
+Failure to observe these precautions may result in injury or death to personnel.